Language Grounding with 3D Objects: Results

 \subsection{Robot Results}

 We performed a set of experiments on a real robot (Figure~\ref{fig:lagor_robot}).
 We run single view, zero-shot CLIP against \model\ on 11 referring expressions and pairs of objects.
 Two objects at a time were placed on the table, and we selected two arbitrary viewing angles for each object.
 We used unknown object instance segmentation~\cite{xiang2020learning} to segment out each object.
-Zeroshot CLIP correctly selects the referent object 7/11 times, while \model\ selects the correct referent 9/11 times. \model\ corrects CLIP's mistakes on expressions like \textquoteinline{Mug with the thin metal handle} where multiple views expose potentially occluded parts like \textquoteinline{handle}, as well as when information gathering makes decisions more confident, such as \textquoteinline{Orange box} when both objects have orange components, but one object is orange from all views.
+Zeroshot CLIP correctly selects the referent object 7 out of 11 times, while \model\ selects the correct referent 9 out of 11 times. \model\ corrects CLIP's mistakes on expressions like \textquoteinline{Mug with the thin metal handle} where multiple views expose potentially occluded parts like \textquoteinline{handle}, as well as when information gathering makes decisions more confident, such as \textquoteinline{Orange box} when both objects have orange components, but one object is orange from all views.
+These experiments introduce a number of new sources of noise not present in the simulated setting, for example changes in camera angle, shifting lighting during rotation, and automatic segmentation to account for cluttered scenes.
+For example, segmentation leads to the creation of voids inside of objects not present in \dataset.
 View extraction details, referring expressions, and extracted views are shown in Section~\ref{ssec:additional_robot}.